75 Easy and Creative DIY Wedding Decoration Ideas

 Ceremony Comfort Station

-If you’re having an outdoor wedding or saying “I do” in a hot (or cold) country then a brilliant DIY decor idea is a comfort station where you provide things that your guests might need like pretty fans, sun shades, blankets and water.
+If you’ve decided on an outdoor wedding venue or saying “I do” on a destination wedding then a brilliant DIY decor idea is a comfort station where you provide things that your guests might need like pretty fans, sun shades, blankets and water.
 Display these essentials in a pretty way and it can become one of your most photographed wedding decorations.

 Pimp Your Drink Station